High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Requirements for the time integration method

 \subsection{Optimising the computational cost}

-When advancing forward in time, equations \cref{eq:RK:souspas_yni,eq:RK:souspas_zni} must be solved, usually via a Newton algorithm, which iterates on the values $\Xdiffrksub_{\indexstep \indexstage}$ and $\Xdaerksub_{\indexstep \indexstage}$ for $\indexstage \in [1,\totalstep]$.
+When advancing forward in time, Equations \cref{eq:RK:souspas_yni,eq:RK:souspas_zni} must be solved, usually via a Newton algorithm, which iterates on the values $\Xdiffrksub_{\indexstep \indexstage}$ and $\Xdaerksub_{\indexstep \indexstage}$ for $\indexstage \in [1,\totalstep]$.
 Fully implicit Runge-Kutta methods are such that all the stages must be solved simultaneously.
 The very popular stiffly accurate method Radau5 \cite{hairer_book2}, a 3-stage fifth-order fully implicit method based on Gauss-Radau quadrature points, is one such method.
 It possesses very interesting properties, however if the problem has $N$ unknowns, each time step requires solving a $3N \times 3N$ system, which can be rather costly.
-An interesting subclass of Runge-Kutta methods is the class of diagonally-implicit Runge-Kutta methods (DIRK) \cite{alexander1977}.
-These methods are such that the summations in equations \cref{eq:RK:souspas_yni,eq:RK:souspas_zni} for the $\indexstage$-th stage only go up to $\indexstage$ instead of $\totalstep$, i.e. any stage can be solved by knowing the values at the previous stages.
+An appealing subclass of Runge-Kutta methods is that of diagonally-implicit Runge-Kutta methods (DIRK) \cite{alexander1977}.
+These methods are such that the summations in Equations \cref{eq:RK:souspas_yni,eq:RK:souspas_zni} for the $\indexstage$-th stage only go up to $\indexstage$ instead of $\totalstep$, i.e. the stages can be solved sequentially.
 Such methods require more stages (typically twice as many) to reach the same order of convergence as fully implicit methods, however a complete time step only requires the resolution of $\totalstep$ systems of size $N\times N$, which is usually more computationally efficient.
 Therefore we narrow down our choices to DIRK methods.